g0ncal0/esof_quickFork/README.md

 App Business Logic is used to manage and alter the user's data

-App Database Scheme is where some of the data off the app is stored
+App Database Scheme is where some of the data of the app is stored

 Sigarra is an external database that has the information about the student/worker.

-Payment Gateway is the method that allows the transation to occur between the bank of the buyer and the canteen shop.
+Payment Gateway is the method that allows the transaction to occur between the bank of the buyer and the canteen shop.

 ### Physical architecture